 My Tower Gardens are already on second harvest this year.
 Newer plants on the bottom.

-You just purchased your Tower Garden from my website and it is now time to plant some seeds in the rock wool cubes and begin vertical vegetable gardening in your hydroponic gardening system.
+You just purchased your Tower Garden from my website and it is now time to plant some seeds in the rock wool cubes and begin vertical vegetable gardening in your aeroponic gardening system.
 Watch the video below for step by step instructions.

 To order supplies for your Tower Garden click here now.

-These strawberries where just tiny plant starts when planted in my Tower Garden the middle of March.
+These strawberries were just tiny plant starts when planted in my Tower Garden the middle of March.
 Now it’s Memorial Day weekend and I am picking ripe strawberries from my Tower Garden.
 All in just two and a half months!

 My strawberries in traditional soil beds have green strawberries that show no sign of ripening yet.